industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![script7](graphics/script7.PNG)

-Then, on the scriptiong part of an item you can import all your global and predefined scripts to use them:
+Then, on the scripting part of an item you can import all your global and predefined scripts to use them:

 ![script6](graphics/script6.PNG)